dwyerdevices/projects/readme.md

 ## Idle Time - Feature or Bug?

 Idle time during a paused print counts towards the overall print time.
 Weird.
+Or it counts to the wall clock time, but the overall print time is correct.
+Interesting.

 ## Poke-set